 \section{Introduction}

 There have been a number of earlier studies suggesting the relevance of fractionalized spinon excitations (which carry spin 1/2 and electrical charge 0) to square lattice antiferromagnets \cite{Hayden10,Ronnow15,Becca18,Ma2018,Yasir19,Ronnow25}.
-Recent work \cite{Mascot2022,PNAS_pseudo1,Christos2024,BCS24,Sayantan25}, reviewed in Ref.~\cite{Boulder25}, has argued that such spinons are the key to understanding a number of observations in the underdoped cuprates.
+Recent work \cite{Mascot2022,PNAS_pseudo1,Christos2024,BCS24,Sayantan25}, reviewed in Refs.~\cite{Boulder25,SSLec25}, has argued that such spinons are the key to understanding a number of observations in the underdoped cuprates.
 These arguments rely on the fractionalized Fermi liquid (FL*) theory \cite{FLS1,Si2004,FLS2,APAV04,GroverSenthil10,Bonderson16,Tsvelik16,Vojta20,ElseSenthil,Tsvelik24} of the pseudogap phase: the FL* state of the doped square lattice antiferromagnet \cite{Kaul07,ACL08,Qi10,Punk15,Zhang2020,Mascot2022} has 4 Fermi pockets of spin-1/2 charge $e$ quasiparticles, each of fractional area $p/8$, so that the total density of mobile quasiparticles is $p$.
 Such a state does not obey the Luttinger Fermi surface area \cite{Luttinger60}, but does satisfy the Oshikawa anomaly \cite{MO00} by the presence of additional spinon excitations \cite{FLS1,FLS2,APAV04,Bonderson16,ElseSenthil}.

 Compelling evidence for such a FL* state comes from recent angle-dependent magnetoresistance (ADMR) measurements \cite{fang_admr_2022,chan_yamaji_2024}.
 The ADMR displays significant evidence for the presence of hole pockets which can tunnel coherently between square lattice layers, and the Yamaji effect is consistent with the FL* pocket area of $p/8$ \cite{Zhao_Yamaji_25}.
 Moreover, the Yamaji effect requires coherent inter-layer electronic transport, which is present for FL*, and unlikely for other pseudogap candidates \cite{Zhao_Yamaji_25}.
 Other recent arguments for the FL* description of the pseudogap are summarized in Section~\ref{sec:conclusions}.

 In this paper, we turn to the role of spinons in the spin-fluctuation spectrum, where they have a direct role.
 Our focus is on the well-studied `hourglass' spectrum of the stripe state observed by neutron scattering in the cuprates near hole doping $p=1/8$ \cite{Hayden2004,Vignolle2007,Chan2016}.
 The name `hourglass' comes from the shape of the spectrum, which has a distinctive narrowing in the middle and widening at higher and lower energies.